 Internet Access Policy

 The Library of Virginia (LVA) serves the library and archival needs of the government and citizens of Virginia.
 As part of this mission, the Library provides access to the Internet.
 By offering access to information available on the Internet, the Library expands the research content available for visitors.
 While the Internet can provide valuable information, users are cautioned that some information may not be accurate, complete, or current, and that some websites may not protect users’ privacy.
 The Library of Virginia is not responsible for the accuracy or reliability of material found on the Internet.
 As with any information resource, Library users should approach the information critically.
 The Library of Virginia will provide users with starting points for exploring the Internet.
 Reading Room staff members can provide only limited computer assistance, as they must be available to help other Library visitors.

 Laptop computers may be used in the Library.
 Free wireless Internet access is provided in all public areas on the first and second floors.

 Printing (black & white only) is available for $0.25 per page.
 Users must add money to their library card accounts in order to print.
-Printing from personal laptops is not available.
+Wireless printing is available for personal laptops.

 Conditions of Use

 Computers are situated in public areas, and individuals are expected to use the computers in a manner that respects the Library environment.

 Behavior by adults or children that is disruptive and not conducive to an atmosphere suitable for study, reading, and research is not allowed.

 A maximum of two individuals may be seated at a computer terminal.